 Like any tall drink, you can make the Vodka Tonic as strong as you like.
-On average, about 5-ounces of tonic will be poured and in that instance, this drink weighs in at a mild 10% ABV (20 proof).
+On average, about 5-ounces of tonic will be poured.
+In this instance, this drink weighs in at a mild 10% ABV (20 proof).
 That is about the same alcohol content as an average glass of wine.

 Make Your Own Tonic Water with Top Note Tonics

 It's not easy to make your own tonic because it's not as simple as adding a homemade syrup to carbonated water.
-Trust me, I would be making it constantly if it were that easy!
 The quinine is the tricky ingredient, but there are a number of companies that produce tonic concentrates, so making tonic water at home can be simple.

 No one-size-fits-all tonic here!
 You can pour as much or as little concentrate into your glass as you like.
 All you need is club soda or seltzer from your soda siphon or soda maker and a great glass of tonic is ready.